colegibbs/about-me/README.md

 My motivation for learning is to become the best programmer and problem solver that I can be.
 One the reasons that I like programming is that it teaches problem solving.
 That mentality, the mentality of a problem solver, can be taken to any area of life.
 That true logic is a tool and it has its place in life.

 Another thing that motivates me is the availability of information in the programming world.
 I love to learn and have always been extremely curious.
 Programming provides me with a practically never ending rabbit hole of information that I can forever learn from.
 I have to be careful to make sure that I perfect my skills before moving on to the next topic because I tend to jump from topic to topic before the time is right.

+## Lab 05b

+### About Me 05b
+In this lab I put a image of myself on my about me page.
+I put some styling as positioning on the image as well to center it a bit.
+I also deployed the site using Github pages.

+Authors: Cole Gibbs

+#### Links and Resources 05b

+- The class repo
+- lecture notes

+#### Reflections and Comments 05b

+- using CSS if very tedious
+- github pages allows you to deploy a live site

+Journal Entry 05:

+Today I learned how you can call functions inside of functions.
+I also learned that you have to define a kind of tracking variable outside of a loop when you are iterating over an array to find something like a sum.
+I also learned a bit about images in html and css.
+How to put them into a website and how to style them.
+I still find CSS very particular and I don't enjoy it much.
+I did enjoy solving the JS problems.
+I like learning how to use the JS logic to solve problem.
+I also learned how to deploy a website using Github pages.

+My why is pretty simple.
+I want to improve my life and the lives of those around me while creating something that is beautiful/useful/worthwhile.
+In my mind there isn't much more you could as for from life.

+I'll be honest.
+Today, I am absolutely spent.
+It'll be nice to have a little less work load over the weekend.